-In short, SOX controls are a critical component of corporate governance, emphasizing ethical business practices and financial integrity.
+SOX controls are a critical component of corporate governance, emphasizing ethical business practices and financial integrity.
+This article will help you understand SOX controls in detail.

 SOX controls, stemming primarily from Section 404 of the Sarbanes-Oxley Act, are internal controls that ensure accurate and trustworthy financial reporting.